https://doyogawithjoy.com/#subscribe

 How to Find the Right Yoga Teacher

-I was recently asked by a new client—after a few classes together—to describe the style of yoga I teach.
+I was recently asked by a new client—after a few lessons together—to describe the style of yoga I teach.
 It’s a great question.
 And while the best way to understand my teaching is to experience it, I want to offer some insight here, especially for those seeking clarity before committing to a new yoga practice or a different way of approaching yoga.

-When Class Titles Don’t Tell the Whole Story You’d think a “gentle yoga” or "therapeutic yoga" class would be perfect if you’re new to yoga or working with movement limitations—but that’s not always the case.
+You’d think a “gentle yoga” or "therapeutic yoga" class would be perfect if you’re new to yoga or working with movement limitations—but that’s not always the case.
 Class titles are often designed to attract the most people, not reflect the teacher’s expertise or training.
 And unless the instructor has specific training in joint replacements or reduced mobility, even gentle and therapeutic classes can move too fast or miss the mark.

-Why Training and Credentials Count Before describing the style of yoga I teach, I believe every student deserves to know their teacher’s background.
+Before describing the style of yoga I teach, I believe every student deserves to know their teacher’s background.
 A qualified teacher should be transparent about their credentials and training, and ideally align with organizations that uphold ethical standards—like Yoga Alliance.
-While Yoga Alliance itself has work to do in evaluating the ever-growing number of teacher training programs, being a Registered Yoga Teacher shows a commitment to excellence, ethics, and scope of practice.
-It means your teacher has agreed to follow professional guidelines that protect students.
-What I Teach: Yoga Therapeutics
+Being a Registered Yoga Teacher shows a commitment to excellence, ethics, scope of practice and continuing education.

 Joy Zazzera is Northeastern & Central Pennsylvania's only Registered Yoga Medicine® Therapeutic Specialist